Frequently Asked Questions

 6. Do I need travel insurance?

-It is strongly advised you have travel insurance (insurance above and beyond your standard health insurance) that will cover the adventurous nature of the challenge.
+It is strongly advised that you have travel insurance (insurance above and beyond your standard health insurance) that will cover the adventurous nature of the challenge.

 Due to the possibility of itinerary changes or trip cancellations, we strongly recommend you also purchase travel insurance that includes the cost of the airline tickets, many of which are non-refundable and non-transferable.